 The Online Returns Trap

-Did you know that 30% of products ordered online are returned, compared with just 8.9% of products purchased in-store?
-That means there’s a very real danger that much of the revenue consumer brands see on Prime Day could evaporate, as shoppers realize they don’t actually want or need the product once they’ve seen it in person.
+While e-commerce giant Amazon will likely shatter sales records, there is a fair amount of buyers' remorse in the e-commerce space.
+Research from Entrepreneur shows that 30% of purchases online are returned, compared with just 8.9% of products purchased in-store.
+That means there’s a very real danger that much of the revenue consumer brands see on Prime Deals could evaporate, as shoppers realize they don’t actually want or need the product once they’ve seen it in person.

-In-store interactions play a big part in driving online sales by giving consumers the chance to try a product before they buy.
-While online shopping offers convenience, the desire to touch, feel and experience products—especially high-end products—before making a purchase is consistent.
+In-store interactions is where brands can unlock sales in a big way. a big part in driving online sales by giving consumers the chance to try a product before they buy.
+While online shopping is convenient, the desire to touch, feel and experience products—especially those from high-end brands—before making a purchase is consistent.
 At least 70% of consumers say they’re more likely to buy a product if they get a chance to try it in store.

-Online shopping is also transactional.
-Physical stores drive higher conversion rates and increase average purchase values because they offer a multi-dimensional “edutainment” experience, where brands have the opportunity to immerse potential customers in their culture.
+Online shopping is also transactional, there is almost no "retailtainment" or customer experience beyond clicking and paying.
+Physical stores drive higher conversion rates and increase average purchase values because they offer a multi-dimensional experience, where brands have the opportunity to immerse potential customers in their culture.

 ThirdChannel data shows that targeted sales efforts during holidays can increase sales 35%.
 Consumer brands that don’t consider physical store promotions and experiences as part of their Prime Day strategy risk missing out on potential sales offline and online around the busy shopping holiday.